TengfeiLiu966/HGCN/README.md

 > cd src/
 > python train.py

-The exAAPD dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1g9s_UiaTVC0GK80s56tiR-Tby-Jbi-wy?usp=sharing).
-For the other three datasets, due to the copyright issues, they can't be shared publicly.
+The exAAPD and exLitCovid datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1g9s_UiaTVC0GK80s56tiR-Tby-Jbi-wy?usp=sharing) and [Google Drive](https://drive.google.com/drive/folders/1fKFqXa0KgTo8NOsiUtipkgoZfgJ2_AK3?usp=sharing), respectively.
+For the other two datasets, due to the copyright issues, they can't be shared publicly.
 If needed, you can contact us for download authorization.